18F/handbook/_pages/policies/detailing-and-offboarding-policies/ttsjobs.md

 - Links to USAJobs Announcements for hiring actions using the Competitive Service (Career) Merit Promotion Process
 - Links to Excepted Service job announcements posted on the TTS Join site

-If you’d like to be notified when new opportunities are listed on this page, please join the #TTSJobs slack channel.
+If you’d like to be notified when new opportunities are listed on this page, please join the [#ttsjobs](https://gsa-tts.slack.com/messages/ttsjobs/) slack channel.

 ## Announcements